OlivierBlanvillain/cs210-2020/labs/tools-setup.md

 If this command worked it will not print anything.

-## Step 6: Installing VSCode
+## Step 6: Installing Code

-VSCode is the IDE we strongly recommend using for this class (you are free to use any editor you want, but we won't don't have the resources to help you configure it for Scala).
+Visual Studio Code is the IDE we strongly recommend using for this class (you are free to use any editor you want, but we won't don't have the resources to help you configure it for Scala).

 ### On Linux